xxxxxa-hub/ICL/README.md

 - **Data Handling:** Easy-to-use modules for loading and preprocessing various datasets.
 - **Calibration Methods:** A suite of calibration techniques to adjust model predictions and improve reliability.
 - **Inference Modules:** Efficient routines for running inference with calibrated models.
-- **Modularity:** Clear separation of concerns with dedicated modules for each major component (data, calibration, inference), allowing for easy extensions and modifications.
+- **Modularity:** Dedicated modules for each major component (data, calibration, inference), allowing for easy extensions and modifications.

 ## Project Structure